Music B.A.

 Comprehensive Requirement

 The senior comprehensive requirement (capstone) is a two-part requirement that is satisfied by 1) enrollment in one of the course listed below, and 2) an independent study course with your faculty advisor.
-The options for senior capstones focus in two areas: research project or creative portfolio.
+The options for senior capstones focus in two areas: A) research project or B) creative portfolio project.

-The creative portfolio option requires either a senior composition or recital, both accompanied by a 7-10 page short thesis.
+B) The creative portfolio option typically requires either a senior composition project or composition recital, both accompanied by a 7-10 page short thesis.
 If a student chooses to do the creative portfolio options, they must concurrently enroll in the independent study course MUSC 196A (Global Musics Capstone) with their faculty advisor.

 Research Project